Siebel Sailors Program Frequently Asked Questions

 Will there be transportation available for practice?

-The DSC is working with The Siebel Sailors Program and with potential funders to explore transportation opportunity.
+The DSC is working with US Sailing and other grants to explore transportation opportunities.
 At the moment, we have not secured funding for transportation.
 Parents are welcome to remain on campus during practice.

 When will I know if my child has been or has not been accepted into the program?

 Will there be any competitions?

 Traditionally, sailors of all ages compete in regattas locally, regionally, and even globally.
-The Siebel Sailors Program will likely support friendly competition between the two other regional programs (Washington, DC and Baltimore County) during the second and third years of the program.
-Friendly scrimmages will likely be scheduled for Fall 2020 with Baltimore County Sailing Center’s Siebel Sailors program.
+The Siebel Sailors Program will likely support friendly competition between the two other regional programs (Washington, DC and Essex, MD) when sailors are prepared and are excited to compete!
+Friendly scrimmages will be scheduled and organized by Coach Janel and Coach Hannah.